Skip to main content

 Illinois

-Like a majority of states, Illinois uses the 51% rule of modified comparative negligence.
+Like most states, Illinois uses the 51% modified comparative negligence rule.
 This means an injured party cannot receive any monetary damages if the jury determines they are 51% or more at fault for causing the injuries.
 But if the injured party is 50% responsible or less for their injuries, the court may award damages reduced in proportion to their percentage of fault.

 Applicable Law: 735 I.L.C.S. § 5/2-1116